This post may contain affiliate links. Please see my disclosure policy for details.

 Within two years, the gardens were open to the public and gained worldwide fame.
 They were named the most prominent Botanical gardens in Britain.

-Over time the team have lovingly restored over 200 acres of land and its now Europe’s largest garden restoration project.
+Over time the team has lovingly restored over 200 acres of land and it’s now Europe’s largest garden restoration project.

 Even now, new discoveries are being made and added to the estate all the time.